Posted on July 16, 2015 at 6:00 am

 The digital resources found on our website provide a wealth of information.
-It’s not just all about the eBooks, which are great too.
-We also have awesome apps, SCLD To GO (iOS) and BookMyne (Android), which allow you to use your phone to quickly search for books, put yourself on a waiting list, and renew items you have checked out.
+It’s not just all about the eBooks and audiobooks, which are great too.

 Hoopla has a lot of brand new music that’s available the same day it goes on sale in stores.
 It’s a great way to see if you like something well enough to buy it, or to just keep a list of favorites to check out when the mood strikes (which is what I’ve been doing).
 Another great thing about Hoopla is that if offers simultaneous checkouts so you don’t have to wait your turn on the holds queue.

 I think a lot of people aren’t aware of the many online research tools we have in our Digital Library.
 I’m constantly telling friends that they have access to Consumer Reports with their library card and they are always shocked.
-We also have online tutoring, online classes, an auto repair reference center, language learning…the list goes on!
+We also have online tutoring, online classes, home and auto repair resources, language learning…the list goes on!

 I wish more members followed us on social media to help facilitate more engagement.
 On Facebook and Twitter we promote and share important information about library resources and programs, as well as other local, community organizations and events.
 We’re also very active on Pinterest and even have a YouTube channel with some great videos for members to view.